martinber/noaa-apt/docs/usage.md

 This program starts a new line when it receives a sync frame (those seven white and black stripes), works well if the signal has clear sync frames.

-The first time I recorded a NOAA APT signal the bright parts had lot's of noise (I think the FM demodulator bandwith was too narrow and had saturation when receiving white), the sync frames were really low quality and the alignment was really bad.
+The first time I recorded a NOAA APT signal using a FM amateur radio the bright parts had lot's of noise (had saturation when receiving white, I don't know why), the sync frames were really low quality and the alignment was really bad.
+Anyways, when using SDR that doesn't happen.

 Every decoder I've tested, excluding [WXtoIMG], has the same problem.